dawood8080/jobsPage/README.md

 # JobsPage

 JobsPage is a web application that allows users to manage job posts effectively.
-It provides features such as adding new job posts, viewing a list of job posts, deleting job posts, and searching for job titles with debouncing technique.
+It provides features such as adding new job posts, viewing a list of job posts, deleting job posts, and searching for job titles with the debouncing technique.
 Additionally, users can filter job posts by sectors, countries, and cities, and pagination is implemented with 10 jobs per page.
 The UI is responsive for a seamless user experience.

 ## Technologies Used